Exemption for Seniors and Persons with Disabilities

-If you own a property that houses one or more disabled people or one or more seniors 65 or older, you may be eligible for a tax exemption for a portion of your property.
-This applies whether the property is owned by the senior or disabled person, or a someone else.
+If you own a property that houses a senior (age 65 or older) or a person with a disability, you may be eligible for a tax exemption for a portion of your property.
+This applies whether the property is owned by the senior (age 65 or older), or a person with a disability, or someone else.

 Purpose of applying for the tax exemption

-You can apply for a property tax exemption for residential units that are built or altered to accommodate a senior or a person with a disability.
+You can apply for a property tax exemption for residential units that are built or altered to accommodate a senior (age 65 or older) or a person with a disability.

 Who this information is for